turingschool/backend-curriculum-site/module1/warmups/morse_translator.md

 ## Morse Translator

-Build a well tested Ruby program that translates a message from English to Morse.
+Using this [repo](https://github.com/turingschool-examples/morse_translator), build a well tested Ruby program that translates a message from English to Morse Code.
 ** Hint **
 Use a hash as your dictionary

 ### Iteration 0
-Translate English to Morse
+Translate English to Morse Code
-lowercase letters
+* lowercase letters

 ```ruby
   $ translator = Translate.new